 Roles and Responsibilities

 The roles and responsibilities of all stakeholders involved in the implementation and maintenance of the model are documented (see Sections II and III).
-Parties are designated to act as model user, model developer, model owner, and model steward.
+Parties are designated to act as Model User, model developer, model owner, and model steward.
 In addition, there is a model governance oversight function.
 The roles and responsibilities include separation of duties where appropriate.
 One of the key aspects of a successful governance function is that it is independent.

 Signoff Protocols